Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Post-GLP-1 maintenance

-Add only if: appetite, lean mass, and energy expenditure need replacement support.
+Layer when: appetite, lean mass, and energy expenditure call for replacement support.

 Full guide: Semaglutide dosing calculator